AGH-Narzedzia-Informatyczne-2020-2021/meshi/AGILE_WORKFLOW.md

       Add a password validation for login form.
 Restrict: length, characters.

       Acceptance Criteria:
-      *  Password should ahve these restictions
+      *  Password should have these restictions
         - [ ] at leat one special character
         - [ ] at least one digit
         - [ ] at least 12 characters long